 Brakes: The system that slows or stops a vehicle.
 This includes parking brake cables, park brake lever, master cylinder, brake lines, caliper, reservoir, pads, hoses, drums, rotors, shoes and pedal.

 Suspension: The system that cushions a vehicle from road conditions.
 This includes springs, shocks and struts, linkages, bushings, control arm, leaf spring, torsion bar, anti-sway bars, tie rod and knuckle.

 All vehicles require routine maintenance.
 The vehicle owner is responsible for maintaining the cosmetic appearance and mechanical integrity as prescribed by the manufacturer of their vehicle and accompanying service manual.

 Costs Associated to Breakdowns

 If your RV breaks down due to mechanical issues on the road, Outdoorsy will not cover any costs to the loss related to hotel, towing, etc. These costs will be incurred at the RV owner’s expense, and you can not subtract these costs from your renter deposit.
-However, Outdoorsy does partner with a premier roadside assistance partner to provide protection in the case of breakdowns.
+However, Outdoorsy does offer roadside assistance at $15/day in the case of breakdowns.